 The Gosling Foundation began in 1977 as the Outdoor Art and Science School.
-Its focus was support of publications advancing the protection of natural amenities, and the organization of courses on nature and the environment for adults in a number of communities.
+Its focus was support of publications advancing the protection of natural amenities as well as the organization of courses on nature and the environment for adults in a number of communities.

 In 1987 the Foundation entered into partnership with the University of Guelph to create, develop and maintain the Gosling Wildlife Gardens.
-This facility, open to the public and located at the University of Guelph Arboretum, provides learning experiences that demonstrate how urban landscapes can be consistent with local ecosystems and provide enjoyment and greater awareness of native plants and animals.
+This facility, open to the public and located at the University of Guelph Arboretum, provides learning experiences that demonstrate how urban landscapes can be consistent with local ecosystems while providing enjoyment and greater awareness of native plants and animals.

 Over the years the Outdoor Art and Science School identified, initiated and supported a wide range of environmental education and research projects including:

 • The Agro forestry research library at the University of Guelph, scholarships and support for research plots